Photography. Travel. Culture. People. Art. Food.

 What is Red Dot Blue Dot?

 Red Dot Blue Dot (RDBD) is about people connecting with each other, primarily through photography and travel.
-The Red Dot represents the primary photography equipment we use, our Leica cameras (in addition to our phones).
-The Blue Dot represents the world we travel and the people we meet.
+The Red Dot represents the photography equipment we use, Leica cameras (in addition to our phones).
+The Blue Dot represents the world we travel, the destinations we capture (and capture us), and the people we meet.

 Who are we?